 Planning for a Family Ski Trip

 Some skiers and snowboarders follow the snow.
 That can work if you have plenty of flexibility.
-But this 2021-2022 ski season you might want to firm up your most important ski plans ahead of time.
-Demand seems to be high for ski vacations and popular holiday time frames are booking quickly.
+But demand remains high for ski vacations and popular holiday time frames are booking quickly.

 If this is your first family ski trip, check out these tips for first-time skiers, before hitting the slopes.